Key Takeaways

 Customer retention matters because instead of constantly pouring energy into chasing new leads, you’re building long-term relationships with the people who already know, like, and trust your brand.
 Here are some reasons (and stats) that highlight why answering the question “how to increase customer retention?” should be your new favorite obsession:

-• It’s wildly profitable: A 5% increase in retention can lead to a 25% boost in profits.
-That’s not a typo, but the outcome of a real study done by Bain & Company.
+- It’s wildly profitable: Bain & Company found that a 5% increase in retention can boost profits by 25–95%.
 Loyal customers buy more, buy more often, and are less price-sensitive.

 So, if you’ve been wondering how to increase customer retention, what you’re really asking is: “How do I build a business that doesn’t just grow—but grows sustainably, profitably, and with a whole lot less stress?”
 Here are 7 strategies that you can use to improve your customer retention rate.